📦 Improve Warehouse Productivity

 💾 Initial: prepare order lines datasets with picking locations

-Based on your actual warehouse layout, storage locations are mapped with 2-D (x, y) coordinates that will be used to measure walking distance.
+Based on your actual warehouse layout, storage locations are mapped with 2-D (x, y) coordinates and walking distance.

 Warehouse Layout with 2D Coordinates